-- All risks which could jeopardise or enhance the achievement of the Sanlam Group's strategic goals, are identified: - Appropriate structures, policies, procedures and practices are in place to manage these risks; - Sanlam takes a portfolio view of risk; - Sufficient organisational resources are applied to, and that the Group's corporate culture is fully supportive of the effective implementation of these structures, policies, procedures and practices; and - Sanlam's risks are being managed in accordance with the foregoing.
+- all risks which could jeopardise or enhance the achievement of the Sanlam Group's strategic objectives, are identified; - appropriate structures, policies, procedures and practices are in place to manage these risks; - Sanlam takes a portfolio view of risk; - sufficient organisational resources are applied to, and that the Group's corporate culture is fully supportive of the effective implementation of these structures, policies, procedures and practices; and - Sanlam's risks are being managed in accordance with the foregoing.

 The Group Executive committee ensures that the business achieves its strategic objectives in a manner that optimises the business risk-adjusted return performance.
-In particular, it has the executive responsibility of providing assurance to the Board that risk management is governed in the manner that supports Sanlam to achieve its strategic goals.

-An overview of risk governance and management, key focus areas, the arrangement taken to ensure the effectiveness of risk management and how these are addressed, are disclosed in the Annual Reporting Suite.
+In particular, it has the executive responsibility of providing assurance to the Board that risk management is governed in the manner that supports Sanlam to achieve its strategic objectives.
+An overview of risk governance and management, key focus areas, the arrangement taken to ensure the effectiveness of risk management and how these are addressed, are disclosed in the annual reporting suite.